4 Artists, 4 Shows, and a Courthouse

 Venice, Italy

-The Season Seven Commissioned artist is having an eventful year on the world stage ahead of his Venice Biennale debut.
-Travel to Venice with us this fall to see his works in person, and closer to home, visit Oolite’s Crossing the Bridge exhibition curated by Claire Breukel and Lauryn Lawrence.
+The Season Seven Commissioned artist is having an eventful year on the world stage with his Venice Biennale debut.
+Travel with us this fall to see his works in person, and closer to home, visit Oolite’s Crossing the Bridge exhibition curated by Claire Breukel and Lauryn Lawrence.
 Programming includes a panel discussion with Yanira Collado on Saturday, May 23, 6–8 PM (RSVP) and curatorial tours.